dijon-freelancers/docker-stack/README.md

 make install
 ```

+This will :
+* Create MySQL root password secret.
+* Create docker `proxy-bridge` public network.
+* Build docker containers.
+* Launch the containers.

 Now, your stack should be up and running.
-You can test it by using the domain you provided in the `.env` file with a web browser.
+You can test it by using the `DOMAIN` you provided in the `.env` file with a web browser.

 > **Note** : You will have to wait 15-20 seconds before connecting to MySQL due to system database intialization.